sapirrior/sapirrior/README.md

 ## Who I Am

-I am an independent software engineer based in the **US**, building under the **Anthroberc** organisation.
+I am an independent software engineer, building under the **Anthroberc** organisation.
 My work sits at the intersection of artificial intelligence, developer tooling, and systems programming.
 I am drawn to problems where the right tool does not yet exist — so I build it.

 I value working software over speculation, and minimal design over unnecessary complexity.